Get in Touch

 • Execution logs

-• Manual vs scheduled execution
+• Manual vs. scheduled execution

 • Workflow versioning

-Practical Exercise My First Workflow
+Practical Exercise – My First Workflow

-Participants create a workflow that:
+Participants will create a workflow that:

-• Uses a Manual Trigger node
+• Utilizes a Manual Trigger node

-• Transforms text with a Set node
+• Transforms text using a Set node

-• Displays the output using Debug
+• Displays output via Debug

-Result: participants understand how nodes connect and execute.
+Outcome: Participants will understand how nodes connect and execute.

 MODULE 2 The Fundamental Nodes